Namr/Connected/README.md

 ## Known Issues
 * Mismatching node and edge files results in a crash
+* If the number of nodes in your graph signal file and node file differ, it will result in a crash

 ## Supported File Formats
 * Node position and name data should be in a plaintext format whose filenames end with .node